Constraints

 |---|---|---|

-must_include | list[str] | None | Required output elements. |
+must_include | list[str] | None | Required output elements — rendered in section ⑧ GUARD RAILS. |

-must_not_include | list[str] | None | Forbidden output elements. |
+must_not_include | list[str] | None | Forbidden elements — rendered as positive redirects for Anthropic/Gemini. |

-format_rules | list[str] | None | Output format requirements. |
+format_rules | list[str] | None | Structural format requirements. |

 max_length | int | None | Maximum length (1 or higher). |